-An SAP Dismissal Appeal is normally granted when: a) a student can document they have met the terms of their academic probation and corrected their academic deficiencies; or b) a student can document that legitimate mitigating circumstances, beyond the student's control, were present which affected their academic performance (i.e., personal illness or accident, illness or accident of immediate family or family member, loss of housing, military duty, etc.).
-An SAP Dismissal Appeal must clearly state the reason(s) for submitting the appeal, explaining the mitigating circumstances that led to the substandard academic performance during the probationary period that resulted in their dismissal.
+An SAP Dismissal Appeal is normally granted when a student can document that a) they have met the terms of their academic probation, and b) legitimate mitigating circumstances, beyond the student's control, were present which affected their academic performance (i.e., personal illness or accident, illness or accident of immediate family or family member, loss of housing, military duty, etc.).
+An SAP Dismissal Appeal must address the student's compliance with the terms of their probation and explain the mitigating circumstances that led to the substandard academic performance during the probationary period that resulted in their dismissal.
 Supporting documentation (e.g., doctor's notes, military orders, etc.) must be included with the appeal to substantiate the mitigating circumstances.

-The Chief Academic Officer is looking for evidence that a student has adequately identified and resolved the issues that led to their substandard academic performance before granting an appeal and permitting them to continue their studies on a reinstatement probationary quarter.
+The Chief Academic Officer is looking for evidence that a student has met the terms of their academic probation and adequately identified and resolved the issues that led to their substandard academic performance before granting an appeal and permitting them to continue their studies on a reinstatement probationary quarter.
 Students should provide an explanation of how the circumstances have been resolved, changed or will be different if they are reinstated and permitted to continue their studies.
-A plan of action detailing realistic and concrete steps the student will take to remedy their academic deficiencies, improve their performance and return their GPA to satisfactory academic standards (3.0 for graduate students or 2.0 for undergraduate students) must be included in an SAP Dismissal Appeal.
-Therefore, it is strongly recommended that a student meet with their Academic Advisor before submitting their appeal.
+It is strongly recommended that a student meet with their Academic Advisor before submitting their appeal.

-To be considered, a student's SAP Dismissal Appeal must be submitted within 15 days after they have been notified of their dismissal and must include any and all evidence and documentation that: the student has met the terms of his/her academic probation and has corrected the academic deficiencies; or how the student qualifies for an appeal because of mitigating circumstances and how their academic deficiencies will be rectified.
+To be considered, a student's SAP Dismissal Appeal must be submitted within 15 days after they have been notified of their dismissal and must include any and all evidence and documentation.
 A student's appeal is considered complete when it is submitted and students will not be permitted to supply any additional facts and/or documentation on their own volition; however, a student may be asked for additional information if it is deemed necessary by the Chief Academic Officer.